re-colin/terminal_transcriber/README.md

 # whisper-queuer
 A Python script for Whisper batch processing that runs in the terminal.
-This project was created as a personal tool, so it still has a handful of issues and quirks.
+This project was created as a personal tool, so it has a handful of issues and quirks.
+If you also want to use this, it might not be all that convenient compared to other available projects.
+But if you happen to use it anyway, please feel free to suggest changes/critique!

+## Note
+As of writing this (17-05-2025), the setup script only works on Windows, so if you're using a different platform, everything needs to be installed manually.
+Womp womp.
+I will add a Unix install script... when I feel like it.

 ## Setting up / Requirements
 Clone this repository either by downloading a ZIP or cloning it using git: